meilisearch/meilisearch-js-plugins/.changeset/fresh-tables-clap.md

 Currently, for each `facet value` selected in a different `facet` a separate request is made to Meilisearch.
 Plus, an additional one containing all the facets filters.
 It results in tedious search requests and a high bandwidth cost.
 For example, if I select `Adventure` on genres and `Multiplayer` on players, one request is made with both facet filters, one with only `genres=Adventure` and one with only `players=Multiplayer`

-In the next release of Meilisearch, the `multi-index` route should be released (see [PR](https://github.com/meilisearch/meilisearch/pull/3417)).
-When it is released, the work-around will be removed and only one request will be done in all cases!
+In the next release of Meilisearch, a new `multi-search` API route is planned to be released (see [PR](https://github.com/meilisearch/meilisearch/pull/3417)).
+When it is released, the work-around will be removed and only one HTTP request will be done in all cases!

-## Explaination
+## Explanation

-The way the `facet distribution` is calculated changed.
-The `facet distribution` shows the numbers of hits for each facet.
+The way the `facetDistribution` is calculated changed.
+The `facetDistribution` shows the numbers of hits for each facet.
 For example:

 Given the following facet: